asjad99/AI-Research/research_methodology.md

 - write down the core steps
 - add 100 small details to make it look like you have given enough thought

+### Asking Good questions

+How to Ask Good Questions

+1. A good question is energising.
+It’s an inviting challenge, it’s something that’s interesting and fun to pursue.
+It inspires a new way of seeing things, a new way of ordering information.
+2. A good question is an act of pointing.
+First you survey the ideascape in front of you – maybe it’s shared territory between the two of you, or maybe it’s you looking over your conversation-partner’s shoulder – and then you try and identify the most compelling, interesting thing, and point to that.
+3. “Funny” or “interesting” is a sort of compass or gyroscope that guides you away from stale questions.

 ### Example of Open Problem in RL